spatie/typed/README.md

 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/typed.svg?style=flat-square)](https://packagist.org/packages/spatie/typed)

 This package is a mere proof of concept about what's possible in PHP's userland to improve type checking.
-It adds support for typed lists, tuples, structs, and generics.
+It adds support for type inference, generics, union types, typed lists, tuples and structs.
 Because all is done in userland, there are limitations on what syntax is possible.

 ## Installation